VoltaMission home › VoltaMission vs a distributor

 What is the difference between a distributor and VoltaMission?

-A distributor stocks and resells catalog parts and is optimized for availability and volume.
-VoltaMission finds and qualifies suppliers for parts distributors don't carry — non-catalog, allocation-gated, small-volume, or R&D — and evaluates them on engineering merit rather than reselling stock.
+A distributor stocks and resells catalog cells and is optimized for availability and volume.
+VoltaMission finds and qualifies suppliers for cells and BMS distributors don't carry — non-catalog, allocation-gated, small-volume, or R&D — and evaluates them on engineering merit rather than reselling stock.

 When should I use a distributor instead of VoltaMission?

-Use a distributor when the part is a stocked catalog item available at your volume from a line it carries.
-Use VoltaMission when distributors won't supply the part because it is non-catalog, allocation-gated, too low-volume, or made only overseas.
+Use a distributor when the cell is a stocked catalog item available at your volume from a line it carries.
+Use VoltaMission when distributors won't supply the cell or BMS because it is non-catalog, allocation-gated, too low-volume, or made only overseas.